sourcefrog/cargo-mutants/README.md

 `--cargo-arg`: Passes the option argument to `cargo check`, `build`, and `test`.
 For example, `--cargo-arg --release`.

+### Filtering files

+Two options (each with short and long names) control which files are mutated:

+`-f GLOB`, `--file GLOB`: Mutate only functions in files matching the glob.

+`-e GLOB`, `--exclude GLOB`: Exclude files that match the glob.

+These options may be repeated.

+If any `-f` options are given, only source files that match are considered; otherwise all files are considered.
+This list is then further reduced by exclusions.

+If the glob contains `/` (or on Windows, `\`), then it matches against the path from the root of the source tree.
+For example, `src/*/*.rs` will exclude all files in subdirectories of `src`.

+If the glob does not contain a path separator, it matches against filenames in any directory.

+`/` matches the path separator on both Unix and Windows.

+Note that the glob must contain `.rs` (or a matching wildcard) to match source files with that suffix.
+For example, `-f network` will match `src/network/mod.rs` but it will _not_ match `src/network.rs`.

+Files that are excluded are still parsed (and so must be syntactically valid), and `mod` statements in them are followed to discover other source files.
+So, for example, you can exclude `src/main.rs` but still test mutants in other files referenced by `mod` statements in `main.rs`.

+The results of filters can be previewed with the `--list-files` and `--list` options.

+Examples:

+* `cargo mutants -f visit.rs -f change.rs` -- test mutants only in files
+  called `visit.rs` or `change.rs` (in any directory).

+* `cargo mutants -e console.rs` -- test mutants in any file except `console.rs`.

+* `cargo mutants -f src/db/*.rs` -- test mutants in any file in this directory.

+### Filtering functions and mutants

+Two options filter mutants by the full name of the mutant, which includes the function name, file name, and a description of the change.

+Mutant names are shown by `cargo mutants --list`, and the same command can be used to preview the effect of filters.

+`-F REGEX`, `--re REGEX`: Only test mutants whose full name matches the given regex.

+`-E REGEX`, `--exclude-re REGEX`: Exclude mutants whose full name matches the given regex.

+These options may be repeated.

+The regex matches a substring and can be anchored with `^` and `$`.

+The regex syntax is defined by the [`regex`](https://docs.rs/regex/latest/regex/) crate.

+These filters are applied after filtering by filename, and `--re` is applied before `--exclude-re`.

+Examples:

+* `-E 'impl Debug'` -- don't test `impl Debug` methods, because coverage of them might be considered unimportant.

+* `-F 'impl Serialize' -F 'impl Deserialize'` -- test implementations of these two traits.

 ### Passing arguments to `cargo test`